 - Homemade Whipped Cream: An optional topping is whipped cream.
 Simply whisk together 1 cup of heavy whipping cream, 2 tablespoons of sugar, and ¼ teaspoon of vanilla extract using your electric stand (or handheld) mixer on high speed for 2-3 minutes.

 One reason I love these pumpkin bars is that they require so few ingredients that most of us will already have in our pantry.
 Let's take a look at some of those ingredients:

 - All-Purpose Flour: Unless otherwise stated, I always use all-purpose flour in my recipes.

-- Pumpkin Pie Spice: Either store-bought or homemade (simply combine 1/2 tsp of cinnamon, 1/4 tsp ground ginger, 1/8 tsp ground nutmeg, and 1/8 tsp ground cloves to make 1 tsp of pumpkin pie spice).
+- Pumpkin Pie Spice: Either store-bought or homemade (simply combine ½ teaspoon of cinnamon, ¼ teaspoon ground ginger, ⅛ teaspoon ground nutmeg, and ⅛ teaspoon ground cloves to make 1 teaspoon of pumpkin pie spice).

 - Eggs: Two large eggs are needed at room temperature in order to create soft and sturdy pumpkin bars.

 - Oil: You can use either vegetable or canola oil.

 - Pumpkin Puree: Libby's pumpkin puree is a great brand to choose (not sponsored, I just really like their product!) and to have stocked in your pantry.
 I love the flavor and how moist it makes these pumpkin bars.